Be Smart, Go Local.

 It’s case is meshed to allow for air to circulate better and get a more accurate reading.
 PM particles are measured in 0.3, 1.0, 2.5 and 10.0 microns giving your a very precise overview of your indoor air quality.
 It’s feature set is complimented by an OLED screen mounted on the front as well as a set of indicator LED lights.

-Read the AirGradient ONE Full Review to learn more.
+Read the AirGradient ONE Review to learn more.

-Best Air Quality Monitor for Home Assistant: Apollo AIR-1
+Best Air Quality Sensors for Home Assistant: Apollo AIR-1

 The AIR-1 is much smaller the AirGradient ONE, while also having a mesh on all sides to allow for air circulation.
 The CO2 or PM particle levels can be indicated visually by it’s built in RGB LED, enabling some interesting automation options on Home Assistant.

-Read the Apollo AIR-1 Full Review to learn more.
+Read the Apollo AIR-1 Review to learn more.

 The AirQ Pro is an extremely capable and feature rich indoor air quality monitor compatible with Home Assistant.
 It can measure Carbon Dioxide (CO2), Carbon Monoxide (CO), PM Particles, Ozone, Oxygen, Nitrogen Dioxide, Hydrogen Sulfide, Temperature, Humidity, Gases, Air Pressure and calculate Absolute Humidity and Dew Point.